Smart Meter Installations

 If you have further questions, please email bsmart@lbwl.com.

 Yes, for residential customers only.
-For example, if you are moving, you will no longer need to wait for a field service technician, leave your gates open or worry about your pets.
+For example, if you are moving, you no longer need to wait for a field service technician, leave your gates open or worry about your pets.

 Yes.
 Your energy use information will be safely transmitted over secured networks and servers that meet the latest cyber safety guidelines and are the same standards that are currently being used by the US Department of Defense.